cdrini/v8.dev/src/blog/understanding-ecmascript-part-2.md

 >     1. Assert: `base` is an Environment Record.
 >     1. Return `? base.GetBindingValue(GetReferencedName(V), IsStrictReference(V))`

 The Reference in our example is `o2.foo` which is a property reference.
 So we take branch 5.
-We don't take the branch in 5.a, since the base (`o2`) is not a primitive value (a Boolean, String, Symbol, BigInt or Number).
+We don't take the branch in 5.a, since the base (`o2`) is not a primitive value (a Boolean, String, Symbol, BigInt, or Number).

 Then we call `[[Get]]` in step 5.b.
 The `Receiver` we pass is `GetThisValue(V)`.
 In this case, it's just the base value of the Reference: